 Work or school can also become more challenging.
 Your focus might slip, or tasks may feel more difficult and tiring than before.
 Maybe you’re usually organized but now struggle to stay on track.
 These struggles don’t always make sense until you look a little deeper and realize trauma may be clouding your thinking and stealing your energy.

-Physical wellness can be affected too.
+Physical wellness can be affected, too.
 Headaches, stomach issues, muscle tension, and burnout are common.
 Your body often carries the stress your mind doesn’t know how to express.
 Unprocessed trauma can wear you down even when you don’t realize the connection between how you feel and what you’ve been through.

-Seeking Help for Unprocessed Trauma
+Seeking Therapy in Portland, OR for Unprocessed Trauma

-If you’ve been noticing patterns or feelings that just don’t seem to go away, it might be time to talk with a professional.
+If you’ve been noticing patterns or feelings that just don’t seem to go away, it might be time to talk with a trauma therapist.
 You don’t have to have all the answers or even be sure that it’s trauma.
 Talking to someone can help uncover what’s really going on and give you tools to manage your feelings better.

 Medication can also be part of the healing process for some people.
 Certain medications support emotional balance, which can make therapy more effective.
 It’s not about masking your feelings.
 Instead, medication may help lift some of the weight so that you can focus on healing.